BalmungSan/bookstore/README.md

-# SharedBooks
+# BookStore
 A simple web app for sharing books

-The project consists of an online platform that allows the sale of new books or used among users.
+The project consists of an online platform that allows the sale of new or used books among users.

-#Authors:
- * Johan Sebasti√°n Yepes R√≠os
- * Juan Diego Ocampo
+#Author:
- * Luis Miguel Mej√≠a Su√°rez
+ * Luis Miguel MejÌa Su·rez

-Universidad EAFIT - 2016 (T√≥picos Especiales en Ingenier√≠a de Software)
+Universidad EAFIT - 2017 (TÛpicos Especiales en Telem·tica)

 #Disclaimer
-This project uses the FuelPHP Framework
+This project uses the FuelPHP Framework (http://fuelphp.com/) This project is a modification of SharedBooks (https://github.com/jocamp18/SharedBooks)